spencertipping/ni/doc/ni_by_example_4.md

 Cell operations provide keystroke-efficient ways to do transformations on a single column of the input data.

+####Hashing Algorithms
+* `,h`: Murmurhash (deterministic 32-bit hash function)
+* `,z`: Intify (hash and then convert hash values to integers starting with 1)
+* `,H`: Murmurhash and map the result into the unit interval.

 Likely the most important of these functions is the deterministic hashing function, which does a good job of compacting long IDs into 32-bit integers.
 This hashing should be good-enough for reasonable-sized data.

 Using a little math, with ~40 million IDs, there will be only be about 1% hash collisions, and with 400 million IDs, there will be 10% hash collisions.
 See [this](http://math.stackexchange.com/questions/35791/birthday-problem-expected-number-of-collisions) for an explanation.

-####Hashing Algorithms
-* `,h`: Murmurhash (deterministic 32-bit hash function)
-* `,z`: Intify (hash and then convert hash values to integers starting with 1)

 ####Cell Math Operations
 * `,e`: Natural exponential e<sup>x</sup>